BWGLite/super-spamton-64/README.md

 Comes with a fully featured, console-compatible Nintendo 64 version, and a version for the Super Mario 64 PC Port (sm64ex-nightly) with 8 alternate costumes to choose!

+# Downloading

+To download, click the 'Super Spamton 64.zip' file at the top of this page.
+On the page you are brought to, click the Download button on the right side of the page.

 # Using the Nintendo 64 Version

 Needed